ipspace/sloveniahiking/content/biking/ZaplanaTavzentroza/index.en.md

 ---
 date: 2021-05-02 17:36:34+02:00
 delta: 470
-description: |
+description: '[Tavžentroža](https://tavzent-roza.com/) has the best pizzas in Rovte hills.
+Let''s bike there from Zaplana to make sure we''ll be building a proper hunger along the way&nbsp;😉

-  [Tavžentroža](https://tavzent-roza.com/) has the best pizzas in Rovte hills.
-Let's bike there from Zaplana to make sure we'll be building a proper hunger along the way&nbsp;😉
+  '
 difficulty: A mix of gravel- and asphalt roads with a few steeper ascents
 duration: 2.5
 gpx: